PraseedaSasankaPisipati/Assignment-1-D2Decisions/README.md

 ## List of files

 This is initially created empty repository with  [LICENSE](LICENSE) and  [README.md](README.md) files.

-As the semseter goes , we will add the necessary files required for further assignments.
+> NOTE:As the semseter goes , we will add the necessary files required for further assignments.